 Ginger, Chinese, Whole

 Whole ginger can be used for pickling, beverages (including ginger beer, ale and teas), teriyaki sauce and marinades.
-It’s important to note that fresh ginger and dried ginger shouldn’t be substituted for one another, but rather, dried whole ginger can be reconstituted.
-Simply soak in warm water for 1 hour, then use as you would the fresh.
+It’s important to note that fresh ginger and dried ginger shouldn’t be substituted for one another.